 • 2 large red bell peppers cut into thin slices

-• 1 small bunch green onions chopped, with white and green parts divided
+• 1 small bunch green onions chopped divided

 • 2 cloves garlic minced